21 Day Anti-Inflammatory Diet Plan – Overview

 What is an Anti-Inflammatory Diet?

-An anti-inflammatory diet is a dietary pattern that emphasizes the consumption of foods that have been shown to have anti-inflammatory properties, and limits or eliminates those that have pro-inflammatory effects.
+An anti-inflammatory diet involves consuming foods with anti-inflammatory properties and limiting or eliminating those that have pro-inflammatory effects.

 The human body is constantly exposed to environmental toxins, processed foods, chronic stress, and lifestyle factors, which can lead to chronic inflammation.